christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 >
 > The barn doors were wide open 'fore we ever got there, and on the approach we noticed the cattle being led away by a group of, well, somethings!
 We weren't quite sure what they were at that point.
 >
 > I was furious, o’ course, and we started rushin’ that way, but the little buggers started screeching and fired what I can only presume was a shot o’ warning.
-We heard the clanging of crossbows followed by the whistlin' of bolts, sounds that I couldn't mistake even if I wanted to, but it all fell well short of us and we hightailed it outta there.
+We heard the clanging of crossbows followed by the whistlin' of bolts, sounds that I couldn't mistake even if I wanted to, but it all fell well short of us 'n' we hightailed it outta there.
 My cowsies scrambled as we fled, but the kobolds managed to nab several more of 'em.”

-Being from the south and having worked cattle myself, I am seriously enjoying writing cringe dialogue from Jaddoc the ranching dwarf's perspective.
+Being from the south and having worked with cattle myself, I am seriously enjoying writing this cringe dialogue from Jaddoc the ranching dwarf's perspective.

 ![Image of cow thievery]({% link docs/assets/cow-thievery.png %})

-An interesting aspect of the rules from Generating Compelling Backstories is that your backstory includes its own temporary lists of threads and characters considered separate from your adventure's lists.
+An interesting aspect of the rules from Generating Compelling Backstories is that your Backstory includes its own temporary lists of Threads and Characters considered to be separate from your adventure's lists.
 I'll add a new Thread to our Backstory Threads List to account for the kobold's mission here.

 ```
 Backstory Threads List